A. Instructions for crossing the Jordan River.

 So it was, when the people set out from their camp to cross over the Jordan, with the priests bearing the ark of the covenant before the people, and as those who bore the ark came to the Jordan, and the feet of the priests who bore the ark dipped in the edge of the water (for the Jordan overflows all its banks during the whole time of harvest),

 a.
-The feet of the priests who bore the ark dipped in the edge of the water: The priests begin the procession, with the ark of the covenant some 1,000 yards in front of the people, and the priests came and walked right into a river that looked like it wasn’t going anywhere.
+The feet of the priests who bore the ark dipped in the edge of the water: The priests began the procession, with the ark of the covenant some 1,000 yards or meters (Joshua 3:4) in front of the people.
+When the priests stepped into the river and stood there, the waters were still flowing as at flood season.

 i.
-Who knows how long the priests stood there in the river?
-It might have been a moment; but it may have been a long time - but in a situation like that, a moment seems like a long time!
+The text doesn’t tell how long the priests stood in the river.
+It might have been a moment, but it also may have been a long time.
+In a situation like that, even a moment seems like a long time.

 b.
-We usually want the river to be dry before we even make a step; but God was truly calling Israel to step out in faith.
+Dipped in the edge of the water: It is human nature to want the riverbed to be dry before making a step.
+God called the priests of Israel to step out in faith.

 c.
-For the Jordan overflows all its banks during the whole time of harvest: Joshua reminds us that this was not a time when the Jordan was reduced to a trickle.
-Because of the spring rains, at this time of early harvest, the river was swollen and overflowing its banks.
+For the Jordan overflows all its banks during the whole time of harvest: This was not the time of year when the Jordan was reduced to a trickle.
+Because of the spring rains, the time of early harvest, the river was swollen and overflowing its banks.

 That the waters which came down from upstream stood still, and rose in a heap very far away at Adam, the city that is beside Zaretan.
 So the waters that went down into the Sea of the Arabah, the Salt Sea, failed, and were cut off; and the people crossed over opposite Jericho.
 Then the priests who bore the ark of the covenant of the Lord stood firm on dry ground in the midst of the Jordan; and all Israel crossed over on dry ground, until all the people had crossed completely over the Jordan.

 a.
 The waters which came down from upstream stood still: In some miraculous manner, God stopped the flow of the Jordan River.
-He may have used a natural occurrence (an earthquake has often been suggested), but the timing of it was at the hand of God.
+He may have used a natural occurrence such as an earthquake or a landslide.
+Even if the stoppage had an outwardly natural cause, the timing of it was a miracle of God.

-i.
-This miracle obviously connects with the miracle the nation knew some 40 years earlier: the passing through the Red Sea.
-God brought them out of Egypt’s bondage with a miracle, and He brought them in to the Promised Land with a miracle.
+ii.
+This miracle obviously connects with the miracle the nation experienced some 40 years earlier: the passing through the Red Sea (Exodus 14).
+God brought Israel out of Egypt’s bondage with a miracle, and He brought them into the Promised Land with a miracle.

 c.
-How did it happen?
-What was the key to this amazing miracle?
-Notice the centrality of the ark of the covenant of the Lord.
+The priests who bore the ark of the covenant of the Lord stood firm on dry ground in the midst of the Jordan: In the record of this remarkable miracle, the ark of the covenant was central.
 The ark is referred to 14 times in these 17 verses.
-This was all about the trust of Joshua, the priests, and Israel had in the God they knew was present with them.
+This was all about the trust Joshua, the priests, and Israel had in the God they knew was present with them.
+That representation of God’s presence remained in the middle of the riverbed until all Israel crossed over.

-a.
-Jesus is the fulfillment of the ark; He is Immanuel, which is translated, “God with us” (Matthew 1:23).
+i.
+Present-day believers understand that Jesus Christ is the fulfillment of the ark of the covenant.
+He is Immanuel, which is translated, “God with us” (Matthew 1:23).
+Jesus Christ was Himself greater evidence of the presence of God than the ark of the covenant.

-b.
-Jesus has cleared the way to victory over all things: Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in the cross (Colossians 2:15).
+ii.
+Even as the ark led Israel across the Jordan, so Jesus has cleared the way for the victory of His people: Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it [the cross] (Colossians 2:15).